Ledig stilling på Universitetet i Oslo

 - Fluent oral and written communication skills in English

-- Experience of work in projects related to AI implementation
+- Experience in work in projects related to programming and IT architecture

 - You have experience in working in interdisciplinary teams